hertie-data-science-lab/ds01-infra/docs-user/advanced/README.md

 ---

-## You're Ready If
+## This is aimed at those who

-- You're comfortable with Docker (`docker run`, `docker exec`)
+- Are comfortable with Docker (`docker run`, `docker exec`)
-- You prefer CLI over IDE/GUI
+- Prefer CLI over IDE/GUI
-- You want to build batch job pipelines
+- Want to build batch job pipelines
-- You need custom container configuration
+- Need custom container configuration

 **Not there yet?** → [Intermediate](../intermediate/)